x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 * above binary is a suid binary and Linux disables core dumps for setuid programs.
 * The memory of a setuid program might (is likely to, even) contain confidential data.
-* For enabling coredump in suid bianry
+* For enabling coredump in suid binary
   * Enable setuid core dumps in general by setting the `fs.suid_dumpable` sysctl to `2`, e.g. with `echo 2 >/proc/sys/fs/suid_dumpable`.
 (Note: `2`, not `1`; `1` means “I'm debugging the system as a whole and want to remove all security”.)
   * Call **`prctl(PR_SET_DUMPABLE, 1)`** from the program.
 * And final, To dump core memory in a file the "core file size" limit is set to more than 0 or unlimited. this can be set with `ulimit` command with `-c` flag.